 Fire is one hazard associated with the operation of internal combustion engines; thus, asbestos components are installed in many vehicles, including farm equipment.
 Asbestos is still used in the manufacture of commercial brake linings.

 South Dakota has a number of power generation facilities, three of which are hydroelectric.
 Hydroelectric power stations are cleaner than those which burn fossil fuels; however, asbestos exposure can still be a hazard.
 Turbines and generators usually contain asbestos insulation.
 This is usually of the amphibole varieties (amosite and crocidolite, or “brown” and “blue” asbestos), which are highly resistant to electrical current.
-Maintenance workers who service these facilities run a much higher risk of developing an asbestos disease and should seek medical attention from mesothelioma clinics.
+Maintenance workers who service these facilities run a much higher risk of developing an asbestos disease.

 Out of a population of around 800,000 people, there were 55 deaths recorded from mesothelioma and 7 from asbestosis.
 Although asbestosis is far more common, it is not always immediately fatal; with early diagnosis and proper treatment, such victims may live for many years.
 Mesothelioma on the other hand is quite deadly and difficult to detect; most patients die within eighteen months of diagnosis.